 The most basic option, though essential in this instance, is not too shabby.
 The seats are comfortable, the windows are enormous, and the views are the same as the other trains.
 Having been on this and the Vistadome, I would opt for the Expedition.
 I didn’t find the Vistadome to be worth the extra money.

-This train, pictured above, gets its popularity from the windows extending above to give a panoramic view.
+This train, pictured above, is famous for the windows extending above to give a panoramic view.
 While I appreciated this, I didn’t find myself looking up too much.
 The service on board was pleasant; there were snacks and hot beverages.
 They also had a live fashion show with a masked dancer.
 I found it a bit corny, but others enjoyed it.

 This luxury train offers fine dining and an open-air deck in the back car.
 It’s about four times the price of the Vistadome.
 As a photographer, the deck was very tempting.
 However, an early sunset meant my return journey would only provide one hour of daylight on the train.
 The Belmond is known for its luxury and excellent service.
 If you’re tempted to splurge, consider the Belmond Andean Explorer train from Cusco to Puno.